230123-UTA-SH-Java-React-AWS/Team4Project1/Wk5/QCPracticeCodingChallenge/FindLongestSubString/README.md

 string = "aaaaaa"
 Output: 1
 Why?
-Because the longest substring is a without repeating characters
+Because the longest substring is "a" without repeating characters